Lucas-Nardi/Speech-4-Gaming/README.md

 If you having trouble installing this package please go to the virtualenv [website](https://virtualenv.pypa.io/en/latest/installation.html).

-Then, put this command line on terminal to criate a virtual enviroment
+Then, put this command line on terminal to create a virtual enviroment

+`virtualenv env`

+The next step is to activate the virtual enviroment created, to do this use this terminal code below.

+`env\Scripts\activade.bat`

+Now, you will se the name (env) before your name on terminal line.

+Finally, we will install all dependencies that the Speech 4 Gaming has using this code:

+`pip install -r requirements.txt (Python 2)`
+or
+`pip3 install -r requirements.txt (Python 3)`

 ### Linux